immutant/immutant.org/news/2014-04-28-getting-started-with-2x.md

 [WildFly] container, taking advantage of the clustering features the container provides.

-Once we most of our namespaces in semi-decent shape, we'll release our first alpha, probably in mid to late June.
+Once we have most of our namespaces in semi-decent shape, we'll release our first alpha, probably in mid to late June.

 As always, if you have any questions, comments, or other feedback, feel free to [get in touch](/community).